Brachyura: Description

-Crabs are generally covered with a thick exoskeleton, composed primarily of highly mineralized chitin, and armed with a pair of chelae (claws).
-Crabs vary in size from the pea crab, a few millimeters wide, to the Japanese spider crab, with a leg span up to 4 m.
-Several other groups of crustaceans with similar appearances – such as king crabs and porcelain crabs – are not true crabs, but have evolved features similar to true crabs through a process known as carcinisation.
+Brachyuran crabs are generally covered with a thick exoskeleton, composed primarily of highly mineralized chitin.
+Behind their pair of chelae (claws) are six walking legs and then two swimming legs.
+The crab breathes through gills on its underside; gills must be at least moist to work.

+True crabs vary in size from the pea crab, a few millimeters wide, to the Japanese spider crab, with a leg span up to 4 m.
+Several other groups of crustaceans with similar appearances – such as king crabs and porcelain crabs have convergently evolved similar features to true crabs, making them good examples of carcinisation.

 Environment

-Crabs are found in all of the world's oceans, as well as in fresh water and on land, particularly in tropical regions.
+True crabs are found in all of the world's oceans, as well as in fresh water and on land, particularly in tropical regions.
 About 850 species are freshwater crabs.